Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Introduction

-\paragraph{Algorithmic and data-centric interventions incorporating distribution shift patterns.} In Section \ref{sec:intervention}, we present case studies illustrating how a nuanced data-driven understanding of shifts can enhance both algorithmic and data-centric interventions.
-First, we identify features that suffer substantial distribution shifts and demonstrate the practical potential of tailored ambiguity sets for DRO.
-Empirically, we demonstrate how our approach improves the robustness of DRO methods by aligning the worst-case distribution with real-world shifts (\Cref{sec:alg_intervention}).
-Then we demonstrate the potential of a data-centric approach to ML.
-Data forms the essential infrastructure on which all ML algorithms are built, and we must allocate resources to maximize the value from the data we collect.
-We identify covariate regions that suffer largest $Y|X$-shifts (\Cref{subsubsec:riskregion}) and show this understanding can enable efficient data and feature collection (\Cref{sec:model_intervention}).
-Overall, our results highlight the inherent practical limitations of deductive algorithm development and the practical benefits of data-driven modeling based on even small amounts of out-of-distribution observations.
+{ \paragraph{Tailoring interventions with target data.} Beyond evaluation, our benchmark enables concrete guidance for practitioners.
+In Section \ref{sec:intervention}, we present case studies illustrating how a nuanced data-driven understanding of shifts from small amounts of target-domain data can enhance both algorithmic and data-centric interventions.
+First, we present an algorithmic intervention: by analyzing which features exhibit the largest shifts, we design tailored ambiguity sets that align DRO's worst-case distributions with actual shift patterns.
+This targeted approach substantially improves DRO robustness (\Cref{sec:alg_intervention}).
+Then we present a data-centric approach: leveraging patterns across our diverse shift pairs, we identify covariate regions suffering the largest $Y|X$-shifts (\Cref{subsubsec:riskregion}) and show this understanding enables efficient data and feature collection (\Cref{sec:model_intervention}).

+Our results demonstrate data-driven modeling based on small amounts of out-of-distribution observations can yield substantial benefits, and acknowledge the practical limitations of purely algorithm development on controlled shifts when these algorithms are applied on distributions that do not enjoy similar structures.
+Our perspective represents a conceptual shift from asking “what mathematical structure should we assume?” to “what can the data tell us about the structure of realistic distribution shifts?”.
+In the parlance of ML, our view is akin to meta-learning~\citep{hospedales2021meta} where modelers have observed some set of distribution shifts prior to deployment and can use patterns across these shifts---rather than individual distributions---to inform robust model design.

-Taken together, our framework highlights the disparity between real-world shifts and mathematically convenient shifts researchers analyze, and aims to help researchers diagnose and inform algorithm design through comprehensive empirical analysis and \emph{inductive} data-driven modeling.
-Since the literature on distribution shifts is vast, we defer a literature review to the final part.
+Taken together, our framework highlights the disparity between semi-synthetic shifts and controlled shifts that researchers analyze in the literature, and helps researchers diagnose and inform algorithm design through comprehensive empirical analysis and data-driven modeling.